Are you interested in learning everything on how to write a novel? Do you want to become the next bestselling author? Or self-publish a book?

 A novel writing software will help you organize your research, create outline, develop characters, edit your manuscript, and help with publishing.

-A great tool can help you become who you are fairly quickly.
+A great tool can help you become a better writer without any learning curve.
 It automates the process.
 It makes your life easier.
-It gives you time to focus on more strategic aspects of your novel that actually deserve your time.
+It gives you time to focus on more strategic aspects of your creative writing that deserve your time.

 But what novel writing tool is right for you?
-How to find the one that will actually help you do what you want to do?
+How do you find the one that will help you?

 As a new novel writer, you need two things: Simplicity and speed.

-A simple yet effective book writing software will help you get used to using software for writing purpose.
+A simple yet effective book writing software will help you get used to using software for writing.
 Speed will make you write fast without losing focus.

-Squibler is the best novel writing software that is simple and speedy at the same time that helps you complete your novel fairly quickly.
-You can have your first novel written and published in as low as 30 days.
+Squibler is the best novel writing software that is simple and speedy at the same time that helps you complete your novel fast.
+It works for non-fiction books, too.

-It only costs you $9.99 per month to get access to Squibler.
+It's free to use Squibler.
 Not sure if it is right for you?
 Give it a try.
-It comes with a 10-days free trial that will let you fully explore it.

 The major features and benefits of using Squibler are discussed below.